 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
-This way, we can tell you when you have moved from one drug payment stage to the next.
+This way, we can tell you when you have moved from one drug payment stage to the next (when applicable).
 In particular, there are two types of costs we keep track of:

-We keep track of how much you have paid.
-This is called your "out-of-pocket" cost.

-We keep track of your "total drug costs."
-This is the amount you pay out-of-pocket or others pay on your behalf plus the amount paid by the plan.
+- How much you have paid This is called your out-of-pocket cost. - Your total drug costs This is the amount you pay out-of-pocket or others pay on your behalf, plus the amount paid by the plan.